Multan local court stays publication of Reham’s book

 The court after a brief hearing also summoned Reham, who is the former wife of PTI chief Imran Khan, as well as Husain Haqqani and the Pemra representative.

-Chohan in his petition contended that Reham is on the payroll of Pakisatn Muslim League-Nawaz and is carrying out a “conspiracy” with the help of Haqqani.
+Chohan in his petition contended that Reham is on the payroll of PML-N and is carrying out a “conspiracy” with the help of Haqqani.
 The petitioner requested the court to ban Reham’s book and stop its publishing.

 MULTAN: A civil court issued a stay order on the publication of Reham Khan’s book on a petition filed Mustafa Chohan, the PTI lawyers’ wing president, reported Geo News.